 - Carefully read the Program Requirements and Additional Terms and Conditions to confirm your eligibility.

 - Have an eligible heat pump installed.
-See the mini-split heat pump rebate, central heat pump rebate, air-to-water heat pump rebate, or combination space and water heat pump rebate pages for eligibility requirements.
+See the ductless mini-split heat pump rebate, central ducted heat pump rebate, air-to-water heat pump rebate, or combination space and water heat pump rebate pages for eligibility requirements.

 - Once your upgrades are installed, complete the online application and upload all supporting documentation including copies of all receipts and invoices.
 See sample invoices.
 No additional application is required for the municipal top-up.
 The top-up will be added to your rebate payment if you are in the participating municipality.